-Dave Roberts, Head of MBOX Teaching School, Dip.
+Dave Roberts, Head of The Mulberry Bush Outreach Teaching School, Dip.
 SW, BA (Hons.), MA in Therapeutic Child Care

 A qualified Social Worker, Dave has worked in residential child care since the early 1990’s.
 He became head of the training department in 2006 and has led the Mulberry Bush to two National Training Awards, in 2007 and 2012.